Search

 • Statements from friends and family to evidence relationship is genuine and subsisting

-• Evidence of communication between applicant and sponsor such as emails, calls logs, WhatsApp messages, Skype logs and other social media correspondence
+• Evidence of communication between applicant and sponsor such as emails, calls logs, and messages

-• Evidence of cohabiting such as tenancy agreements with names of both the applicant and sponsor
+• Evidence of cohabiting such as tenancy agreements (where applicable)

 • Evidence that the Applicant and the Sponsor have visited each other’s home countries